Serenay-Celik/5L-VSI-Fault-Dataset/README.md

-This repository contains the experimental dataset for the research paper:
+This repository contains the simulated dataset for the thesis:

-\*\*"Diagnosis of Open Circuit Faults by Monitoring Phase Currents of Voltage Source Inverter"\*\*
+\*\*"Detection of Open Switch Faults in Cascaded Multilevel Inverters Using Artificial Intelligence Techniques"\*\*